 There are 24 primary age schools in Mole Valley, two of which have nursery provision.
 There are four secondary schools, all with post-16 provision.
 Sixth form provision to the local and surrounding area is mainly provided by East Surrey and Reigate colleges in the adjacent borough.

 Four primary schools and one secondary school have specialist centres that support students with a range of special educational needs within a mainstream environment.
-There are three special schools - one catering for children with severe learning and development difficulties, one for pupils with learning and additional needs and the last for students with social, emotional and mental health needs.
+There are two special schools - one catering for children with severe learning and development difficulties and one for pupils with learning and additional needs.